iansvo/monstercommerce-snippets/google-trusted-stores/readme.md

 ##Installation Instructions

-*Important notes
+*Important notes*

-- This will only work if you have your own dedicated SSL installed for your store.
-Contact support for details on purchasing a dedicated SSL if you don't have one.
+- *This will only work if you have your own dedicated SSL installed for your store.
+Contact support for details on purchasing a dedicated SSL if you don't have one.*
-- These instructions require performing basic HTML/Javscript modifications.
-Please insure you exercise care when making changes to your storefront, as your storefront's design is not warrantied against user changes. *
+- *These instructions require performing basic HTML/Javscript modifications.
+Please insure you exercise care when making changes to your storefront, as your storefront's design is not warrantied against user changes.*

 ###Global Code (global.html)

 This code appears on all pages and must be inserted into the very bottom of your Site Footer (Design-->Site Design-->Header/Footer).

-*Notes
+*Notes*

-Adjust line 10 to include your store's ID.
+*Adjust line 30 to include your store's ID.*

-If you're using Google Shopping. please edit line 13 to include your Google Shopping ID.
-If you're NOT using google shopping, please remove this line.
+- *If you're using Google Shopping. please edit line 40 to include your Google Shopping ID.
+If you're NOT using google shopping, please remove this line. *

-In order for the script to work correctly (re: passing the product ID in the right cirumstances) please add this line of HTML to the bottom of ALL product list designs you're using in the store (for Homepage specials, categories, search page, recommended/related products, etc). *
+- *In order for the script to work correctly (re: passing the product ID in the right cirumstances) please add this line of HTML to the bottom of ALL product list designs you're using in the store (for Homepage specials, categories, search page, recommended/related products, etc). *

 ````